Joseph J. DiBlasi: In the council

 Due to his business banking background DiBlasi was named chairman of the Budget and Appropriations Committee and served in that role until 1991 and used that experience to run on a pro-business platform during the 1995 Baltimore City Council Presidential Election.

-He also served as the Chairman of the Professional and Municipal Sports Committee in the Council.
+He was the Chair of the Budget and Appropriations Committee for many years, and served as Chair of the Professional and Municipal Sports Committee in the Council.

-He played an integral part in passing legislation that paved the way for Oriole Park at Camden Yards and proposed legislation during the 1994–95 Major League Baseball strike that would have preserved Cal Ripken's consecutive game streak if Major League players were replaced by replacement players.
+He pionered the legislation and played an integral part in passing the legislation that allowed for construction of Oriole Park at Camden Yards and Ravens' Stadium.
+He also proposed legislation during the 1994–95 Major League Baseball strike that would have preserved Cal Ripken's consecutive game streak if Major League players were replaced by replacement players.

 DiBlasi ran for Council President in 1995 but finished a close second to Lawrence Bell who served one term as president.

 Since the council

-Prior to his run for City Council, DiBlasi was a highly successful baseball and basketball coach in South Baltimore, and after his time in the Council, he served as member of the Baltimore Municipal and Zoning Appeals Board.
+Prior to his run for City Council, DiBlasi was a highly successful baseball and basketball coach in South Baltimore, winning numerous championships in the South Baltimore Little League, and a State championship at Saint Mary's Star of the Sea.
+After his time in the Council, he served as a Commissioner of the Baltimore Municipal and Zoning Appeals Board for seven years.
 He is currently a Business, Government, and Sports Marketing Consultant.
+He is a Marketing Consultant for the Babe Ruth Birthplace Museum, a Corporate Business Development representative for the League of Dreams, Maryland, and is the Marketing Director for the Maryland State Athletic Hall of Fame.